UOA-CS732-SE750-Students-2022/project-group-xerothermic-xeruses/README.md

 2. Test
    `npm test`

-To run or test the front and backend in isolation, consult the relevant README.
+To run or test the front and backend in isolation, consult the relevant READMEs.